australopitech/venn-protocol/README.md

 It is also made to be **FULLY COMPATIBLE** with ERC-721.
 No need to implement new patterns!
 Users that pay to acquire a NFT as a rental take **DIRECT CUSTODY** over the asset, taking away the need for NFT platforms to integrate to our solution, making Venn **COMPATIBLE BY DEFAULT** with every major NFT project.

 We are leveraging Acount Abstaction to achieve this incredible feat.
-While still in the development phase, we've launched a Demo in Sepolia Testnet.
-The Demo includes a web Walelt/Dashboard and a Marketplace, aside from fully operational smart contracts.
+While still in the development phase, we've launched a Demo in *Ethereum Sepolia* testnet.
+The Demo includes a web Walelt/Dashboard and a web Marketplace, aside from fully operational smart contracts.

 Below you can find a guide on how to test the Demo.
 You can find all available information in [this link](https://pbfranceschin.gitbook.io/venn/).